 Introduction: An Idea for El Salvador

 As I journeyed through the picturesque landscapes of El Salvador, a tropical paradise, I was struck by the abundance of fruit-bearing trees and fertile lands.
 However, a disheartening sight caught my attention: ripe fruit lying on the ground, surrounded by discarded plastic bags.
 This led me to ponder, can we convert this waste into a valuable resource?
-In this blog post, we’ll delve into how El Salvador is turning fruit waste into eco-friendly plastic bags, positively impacting both the environment and the economy.
+In this blog post, we’ll delve into how El Salvador turns fruit waste into eco-friendly plastic bags, positively impacting the environment and the economy.

 The Problem: Fruit Waste and Plastic Pollution